nursnaaz/Imarticus/README.md

 # Imarticus
-This is the course material for Data Science batch
+This is the course material for Data Science Class